Neo-glitch/BuildingAndroidSdk/README.md

   }
 ```

-Add this dependency in your apps build.gradle file
+Add this dependency in your `app's build.gradle` file

 ```
 {